jasongwartz/bazel_rules_nodejs_contrib/README.md

 ### js_library

-A generic js_library rule that simlply provides transitive dependency support for bazelbuild/rules_nodejs
+A generic js_library rule that provides transitive dependency support for `bazelbuild/rules_nodejs` as well as some basic interoperability with `ts_devserver`.

 `js_library(name, srcs, deps, module_name, module_root)`